falgunisharma1/Checkers-Game/README.md

 1. How to design the checkerboard was a major trouble because I didn't want to write 64 items or divs.

-- For first I decided to have the odd and even way but it involved a lot of manual work which I wanted to avoid.
+- First I decided to have the odd and even way, but it involved a lot of manual work which I wanted to avoid.

 - Rendering checkers too was a seperate task with this appraoch.